Biographies

 Principal Cornet

-Bethany started her playing career at Cobden and Chadwick band and has had spells at Uppermill on both flugel and cornet, and on front row at both Wingates, and Hepworth.
+Bethany has had spells at Uppermill on both flugel and cornet, and on front row at both Wingates, and Hepworth.
 Bethany joins the band on Principal cornet, having previously held this seat at Longridge, Besses and Freckleton.

 She studied at the RNCM for 4 years under Roger Webster and prior to joining Lindley Bethany was Principal Cornet at Old Hall Brass